davidclough/node/_documents/javascript-guide/javascript-guide.md

 ### <a name="language-objects"></a>Objects
-The basis of this section has been formed from a short but easy-to-follow course on  PluralSight: [JavaScript Objects and Prototypes (by Jim Cooper)](https://app.pluralsight.com/library/courses/javascript-objects-prototypes/table-of-contents).
+The basis of this section has been formed from a short but easy-to-follow course on  PluralSight: <a href="https://app.pluralsight.com/library/courses/javascript-objects-prototypes/table-of-contents" target="_blank" dummy="_">JavaScript Objects and Prototypes (by Jim Cooper)</a>.

 #### <a name="language-objects-what"></a>What is an object?
 Described in very simplistic terms an object in JavaScript is like a mutable collection of key-value pairs.
 There is a bit more to them than that.
 For example, every object has a `constructor` and a `prototype`.